oppia/oppia-web-developer-docs/Installing-Oppia-(Mac-OS;-Python-3).md

 Oppia relies on a number of programs and third-party libraries.
 Many of these libraries are downloaded automatically for you when you first run the `start.py` script provided with Oppia.
 However, there are some things that you will need to do beforehand:

-1. Ensure that you have [Python 2.7](http://www.python.org/download/releases/2.7/) installed (Note: you can check this by running `python --version`).
-If Python 2.7 is not installed, download and run the latest Python 2.7 installer from https://www.python.org/downloads/mac-osx/.
-Make sure you download an installer for Python 2 and not Python 3!
+1. Ensure that you have [Python 3.7](https://www.python.org/downloads/release/python-3711/) installed (Note: you can check this by running `python --version`).
+If Python 3.7 is not installed, download and run the latest Python 3.7 installer from https://www.python.org/downloads/mac-osx/.

 2. Install setuptools (which is needed to install coverage, which checks test coverage for the Python code) and pyyaml (which is needed to parse YAML files).
 To do this, open the terminal and run: